Cuis-Smalltalk/Morphic/Morphic-Misc1/README.md

 One package which requires this one is the Color Editor in https://github.com/Cuis-Smalltalk/Morphic/tree/master/ColorEditor

-Another useful package which requires this oneOB adds editors and allows "drag 'n drop" values for visual properties https://github.com/Cuis-Smalltalk/Morphic/tree/master/MetaProperties The MetaProperties package adds visual property selection items to Morph menus.
+Another useful package which requires this one adds editors and allows "drag 'n drop" values for visual properties https://github.com/Cuis-Smalltalk/Morphic/tree/master/MetaProperties

+The MetaProperties package adds visual property selection items to Morph menus.
 ````Smalltalk
 	Feature require: #'Morph-MetaProperties'.